Buying

 What is Inventory Management?

-By definition, inventory management is the practice of tracking and controlling a company's inventory levels to ensure the right products are available in the right quantities at the right time.
+nventory management is the practice of tracking, controlling, and optimizing a company’s stock raw materials, components, work-in-progress, and finished goods so the right products are available in the right quantities at the right time.
+It balances supply and demand to prevent both overstocking and stockouts while keeping operations smooth and costs in check.

 Why is inventory management important?